CMakeTargetsFile¶

 This command must be called exactly once before using any other module operation.
 If the configuration is already loaded, calling

-again will replace the current configuration in memory.Each target's configuration is stored separately in a global property named
+cmake_targets_file(LOAD)again will replace the current configuration in memory.Each dependency's and target's configurations are stored separately in a global property named

 - cmake_targets_file(IS_LOADED <output-var>)¶